 - Ms Christine Corby, Aboriginal Health and Medical Research Council

-- Dr John Kramer, Royal Australian College of General Practitioners
+- A/Prof John Kramer, Royal Australian College of General Practitioners (NSW Faculty)

-- Dr Geoff White, NSW Australian Medical Association
+- Dr Henry Hicks, NSW Australian Medical Association

 - Ms Jill Ludford, NSW Ministry of Health (Senior Executive)